-LAN – A Local Area Network which used to interconnect the computers in a single geographic location.
+LAN – A Local Area Network is used to interconnect the computers in a single geographic location.
 Contrasted to Wide Area Networks (WAN).
 Bandwidth (speed) is a primary difference between local and wide-area networking.

-Locking – A method for safely protecting data from being changed by two or more users (processes/threads) at the same time.
-A write (exclusive) lock allows access to only one user (process/thread) at a time.
-A read (shared) lock allows read-only access to multiple users (processes/threads).
+Locking – A method for safely protecting objects from being changed by two or more users (processes/threads) at the same time.
+A write (exclusive) lock allows access from only one user (process/thread) at a time.
+A read (shared) lock allows read-only access from multiple users (processes/threads).

 Maintenance and Support – The maintenance and support services for a Product under an Agreement (Maintenance and Support Addendum).

-Marks – Raima’s trademarks, trade names, service marks or logos identified on a company’s website and/or printed material.
+Marks – Trademarks, trade names, service marks or logos identified on a company’s website and/or printed material.

 Mirroring – The ability to copy the changes to the database made by each transaction from the master database to one or more slave databases so that exact copies of the master database are always available on the slaves.